 the Admiralty (1876-78)

-With thanks to Adam Green, Nathaniel Crowell, Bethany Congdon, Janice Maddox, Benjamin Wilson, Caroline Aliaga-Kelly, Meredith Crowell and others.
+With thanks to Adam Green, Mark Yelverton, Nathaniel Crowell, Bethany Congdon, Janice Maddox, Benjamin Wilson, Caroline Aliaga-Kelly, Meredith Crowell and others.

 1. "Genealogical History of Dormant, Abeyant, Forfeited & Extinct